iblowmymind/dwarf/readme.md

 `xdeNoBlinkWorkAround = 150 : 1987-06-01` for CoPilot 12.3
 `xdeNoBlinkWorkAround = 150 : 1987-06-01` for Tajo 12.3 + Hacks
 `xdeNoBlinkWorkAround = 81 : 1995-06-01 ` for Tajo 15.3 (Dawn)

+- `showStatusLine`
+the boolean value `false` hides the status line at the bottom.
+When the status line is hidden, the mouse cursor will display the MP codes (similar to how GlobalView and the 6085 implement it) and engine status messages will show up in the title bar of the main window.
+_optional, default_: `true`

 The following configuration parameters are specific for Draco (6085) machines: